captn3m0/ickabog-ebook/README.md

 `LC=it ./generate.sh`

-Various values for LC are: `it, en-us, es, fr, de, pt`.
+Various values for LC are: `it, en-us, es, fr, de, pt, ch, ru`.
 If you don't pass a value, the default (en-GB) is used.

 You should have `ickabog.epub`, and `ickabog.pdf` in the `out` directory after the script finishes.